 Welcome to the ESA Science Educational Support web pages.
 These pages offer an overview of educational material that has been prepared with the support of the ESA Science and Robotic Exploration Directorate.

-The Cassini Scientist for a Day Competition 2013 is underway 16 September 2013 The 2013 edition of the 'Cassini Scientist for a Day' competition is now open to entry from students.
+Be a 'Cassini Scientist for a Day' – 2015 Competition announced 29 October 2015 The 2015 edition of the 'Cassini Scientist for a Day' competition is now open to entries by students.
 The competition is designed to give the participants a taste of life as a space scientist.
 Students are invited to submit a 500-word essay explaining their choice of one of three targets to be imaged by the Cassini spacecraft in orbit around Saturn.
 Read more